paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     crease premiums.
 Higher taxes and increased insurance costs would, in turn, encourage businesses and healthy individuals to leave the State.
-      States that undertake health-care reforms on their own thus risk “placing themselves in a position of economic disadvantage as compared with neighbors or competitors.”
-    Davis, 301 U. S., at 644.
-See also Brief for Health Care for All, Inc., et al. as Amici Curiae in No. 11–398, p.
-4 (“[O]ut­ of-state residents continue to seek and receive millions of dollars in uncompensated care in Massachusetts hospitals, limiting the State’s efforts to improve its health care system through the elimination of uncompensated care.”).
-    Facing that risk, individual States are unlikely to take the initiative in addressing the problem of the uninsured, even though solving that problem is in all States’ best interests.
-    Congress’ intervention was needed to overcome this collective­ action impasse.

                                  D

       Aware that a national solution was required, Congress could have taken over the health-insurance market by establishing a tax-and-spend federal program like Social Security.
-Such a program, commonly referred to as a single-payer system (where the sole payer is the Federal Government), would have left little, if any, room for pri­ vate enterprise or the States.
-Instead of going this route, Congress enacted the ACA, a solution that retains a ro­ bust role for private insurers and state governments.
-To make its chosen approach work, however, Congress had to Cite as: 567 U. S. ____ (2012)                   9
+Such a program, commonly referred to as a single-payer system (where the sole payer is the Federal Government), would have left little, if any, room for pri­vate enterprise or the States.
+Instead of going this route, Congress enacted the ACA, a solution that retains a ro­bust role for private insurers and state governments.
+To make its chosen approach work, however, Congress had to use some new tools, including a requirement that most individuals obtain private health insurance coverage.
+As explained below, by employing these tools, Congress was able to achieve a practical, alto­gether reasonable, solution.

-                           Opinion of GINSBURG, J.

-    use some new tools, including a requirement that most individuals obtain private health insurance coverage.
-See

-26 U.S. C

-    . §5000A (2006 ed., Supp.
-IV) (the minimum
-    coverage provision).
-As explained below, by employing these tools, Congress was able to achieve a practical, alto­ gether reasonable, solution.
       A central aim of the ACA is to reduce the number of uninsured U. S. residents.
-See

-42 U.S. C

-    . §18091(2)(C)
-    and (I) (2006 ed., Supp.
-IV).
 The minimum coverage provision advances this objective by giving potential recip­ ients of health care a financial incentive to acquire insur­ ance.
 Per the minimum coverage provision, an individual must either obtain insurance or pay a toll constructed as a tax penalty.
-See

-26 U.S. C

-    . §5000A.
       The minimum coverage provision serves a further pur­ pose vital to Congress’ plan to reduce the number of unin­ sured.
-Congress knew that encouraging individuals to purchase insurance would not suffice to solve the problem, because most of the uninsured are not uninsured by choice.1 Of particular concern to Congress were people who, though desperately in need of insurance, often cannot acquire it: persons who suffer from preexisting medical conditions.
+Congress knew that encouraging individuals to purchase insurance would not suffice to solve the problem, because most of the uninsured are not uninsured by choice.
+Of particular concern to Congress were people who, though desperately in need of insurance, often cannot acquire it: persons who suffer from preexisting medical conditions.

       Before the ACA’s enactment, private insurance compa­ nies took an applicant’s medical history into account when setting insurance rates or deciding whether to insure an individual.
-Because individuals with preexisting med-
-    ——————
-      1 According to one study conducted by the National Center for Health

-    Statistics, the high cost of insurance is the most common reason why individuals lack coverage, followed by loss of one’s job, an employer’s unwillingness to offer insurance or an insurers’ unwillingness to cover those with preexisting medical conditions, and loss of Medicaid cover­ age.
-See Dept. of Health and Human Services, National Center for Health Statistics, Summary Health Statistics for the U. S. Population:
-    National Health Interview Survey—2009, Ser.
-10, No. 248, p.
-71, Table
-    25 (Dec.
-2010). “[D]id not want or need coverage” received too few re- sponses to warrant its own category.
-See ibid., n.
-2.
-    10       NATIONAL FEDERATION OF INDEPENDENT

-                     BUSINESS v.
-SEBELIUS

-                      Opinion of GINSBURG, J.

-    ical conditions cost insurance companies significantly more than those without such conditions, insurers routinely re- fused to insure these individuals, charged them substan­ tially higher premiums, or offered only limited coverage
+Because individuals with preexisting medical conditions cost insurance companies significantly more than those without such conditions, insurers routinely re- fused to insure these individuals, charged them substan­ tially higher premiums, or offered only limited coverage